-In the case $V$ has rank one, there are two classical approaches to this problem: the most famous one, due to MacLane, uses key polynomials and augmented valuation and works for arbitrary fields $K$, but requires the valuation ring to be discrete \cite{MacLane}; it has been recently generalized by Vaqui\`e in \cite{Vaquie} for general valuation domains.
+In case $V$ has rank one, there are two classical approaches to this problem: the most famous one, due to MacLane, uses key polynomials and augmented valuations and works for arbitrary fields $K$, but requires the valuation ring to be discrete \cite{MacLane}; it has been recently generalized by Vaqui\`e in \cite{Vaquie} for general valuation domains.
 The second approach, due to Ostrowski, ``makes no discreteness assumptions'' but ``requires an elaborate construction to obtain values of $\overline K$ from those of $K$'', as MacLane acknowledged in his paper \cite[p.
 380]{MacLane}.
-More precisely, Ostrowski showed that, for a given extension $W$ of $V$ to $K(X)$, there exists a \emph{pseudo-convergent sequence} $E=\{s_n\}_{n\inN}\subset K$ (we refer to \S \ref{pmonotone sequences} for the definition) such that the valuation $w$ associated to $W$ is given by the real limit $w(\phi)=\lim_{n\to\infty}v(\phi(s_n))$, for all $\phi\in K(X)$; for its importance, Ostrowski called this result \emph{Fundamentalsatz} \cite[\S 11, IX, p.
+More precisely, Ostrowski showed that, for a given extension $W$ of $V$ to $K(X)$, there exists a \emph{pseudo-convergent sequence} $E=\{s_n\}_{n\inN}\subset \overline K$ with respect to a extension $u$ of $v$ to $\overline K$ (we refer to \S \ref{pmonotone sequences} for the definition) such that the valuation $w$ associated to $W$ is given by the real limit $w(\phi)=\lim_{n\to\infty}u(\phi(s_n))$, for all $\phi\in K(X)$; for its importance, Ostrowski called this result \emph{Fundamentalsatz} \cite[\S 11, IX, p.
 378]{Ostrowski}.
-To our knowledge, Ostrowski's Fundamentalsatz seems to have been mostly forgotten, even if pseudo-convergent sequences have enjoyed some success: for example, Kaplansky used them to characterize immediate extensions of a valued field and maximal fields in \cite{kaplansky-maxfield}, and they are linked to the recently introduced notion of approximation type (see \cite{approxtype}).
+To our knowledge, Ostrowski's Fundamentalsatz seems to have been mostly forgotten (except in the survey \cite{Roquette}), even if pseudo-convergent sequences have enjoyed some success: for example, Kaplansky used them to characterize immediate extensions of a valued field and maximal fields in \cite{kaplansky-maxfield}, and they are linked to the recently introduced notion of approximation type (see \cite{approxtype}).